OnyxStudios/FOML/README.md

     }
 }
 ```
-Note that the parent of a `.obj-json` model must be a OBJ model, and normal `.json` models can not
-use a `.obj-json` model as its parent.
+And your item should now render the OBJ model with the proper transformations specified in its model file.

-So far, only vanilla model transformations are supported using this model format.
+So far, only vanilla model transformations are supported by FOML.